timdodd/graphql-devday/README.md

 > ##### Node
 >Node is a generic term for an object.
 You can look up a node directly, or you can access related nodes via a connection.
 If you specify a node that does not return a scalar, you must include subfields until all fields return scalars.
 For information on accessing node IDs via the REST API v3 and using them in GraphQL queries, see "Using Global Node IDs."

-So to get to what is actually contained in the object you are going to need to go repositories &rarr; edges &rarr; node.

 </p></details>
 <details><summary>Hint #3</summary><p>